Healthy Homes Assessment Pinehaven

 Draught Stopping Pinehaven

-If you can feel external air entering or the sound of a clear draught emanating from a hole or gap, then it’s probably a gap or hole that requirements sealing in some way.
-Large cracks and gaps should be stopped permanently.
-Gaps greater than 3mm that let air into or out from the house need seals.
-For example, if an open fireplace isn’t used it can cause draughts and should be shut off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as much as possible.
+If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap that is, it is most likely a gap or an opening that needs sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that allow air in or out into the house need to be sealed.
+In the case of an open fireplace isn’t used it can cause draughts and should be sealed off.
+Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent imaginable.

-You don’t need to block holes or gaps in the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the structure when the home heats and cools, so that they are able to be closed and opened instead of than securing.
-We will check every window and door in your Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors could be required to allow movement of the structure as the household gets warmer and cooler, in order to let them be closed and opened rather instead of being stuck.
+We will inspect every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections